How do I learn more about your classes?

 There are a lot of Puppy/Basic Training Classes in town.
 Why should I choose a KARE Class?

 We believe we can provide you with an excellent and unique training experience because of the following:

 - Classes are smaller than other providers (maximum of 6).
-During COVID-19 Phase 2, our maximum has been reduced to 4.

 - Student-to-staff ratio is much lower.
 Typically we have two trainers, which usually means 3 students per staff person (average class of six people).